danielneil/Wario/README.md

 6. Specify the designated target in site.yml.

-7. Navigate to http://server-ip/wario (web credentials are wario/wario).
+7. Each respective slave writes a log file to its web root, e.g. http://slave1/log.txt